Isla de la Juventud: History

 Little is known of the pre-Columbian history of the island, though a cave complex near the Punta del Este beach preserves 235 ancient drawings made by the native population, the Guanahatabey.
+The first written mention of these drawings comes from French traveller Charles Berchon.
+The caves were collectively designed as National monument in 1979.

 The island was first sighted by Europeans in 1494 during Christopher Columbus's second voyage to the New World.
 Columbus named the island La Evangelista, claiming it for Spain.
 The island was also known, at various points in its history, as Isla de Cotorras (Isle of Parrots) and Isla de Tesoros (Treasure Island).

 Pirate activity in and around the area left its trace in English literature; notably, Treasure Island by Robert Louis Stevenson, and Peter Pan by J. M. Barrie, each drawing on accounts of the island and its native and pirate inhabitants, by reflecting the long dugout canoes that both pirates and the indigenous peoples used, and the American crocodile (Crocodylus acutus).

 Following its defeat in the Spanish–American War and the Cuban War of Independence, Spain dropped all claims to Cuba under the terms of the 1898 Treaty of Paris.
 The Platt Amendment of 1901, which defined Cuba's boundaries for the purposes of U.S. authorities, left the U.S. position on sovereignty over the then Isla de Pinos undetermined.
 This led to competing claims to the island by the United States and Cuba.
 In 1907, the U.S. Supreme Court decided, in Pearcy v.
 Stranahan, that control of the island was a political decision, not a judicial one.
 In 1916, a pamphlet titled Isle of Pines: American or What? called for the U.S. to annex or purchase the island to settle the issue.

-In 1904, Cuba and the United States negotiated and signed the Hay-Quesada Treaty, which recognized Cuba's sovereignty over the island.
+In 1903, Cuba and the United States negotiated and signed the Hay-Quesada Treaty, which recognized Cuba's sovereignty over the island.
 The U.S. Senate ratified this agreement on March 13, 1925, over the objections of some four hundred United States citizens and companies, who owned or controlled about 95% of the island's land.

 Prior to 1976, the island was part of La Habana Province.
-With the political and administrative reorganization of Cuban provinces in 1976, the island was given the status of "special municipality".
+With the political and administrative reorganization of Cuban provinces in 1976, the island was given the status of "special municipality"; it is administratively equivalent to a province.

 Fidel Castro presided at a ceremony changing the name of the island from Isla de Pinos to Isla de la Juventud on 3 August 1978.
 This was the realization of a promise that he had made in 1967, when he said "Let’s call it the Isle of Youth when the youth have done something grand with their work here, when they have revolutionized the natural environment, when they see the fruits of their labor and have revolutionized society here."